When you join one of our trips, we want you to have peace of mind. In response to COVID-19, we’ve:

 You’re in good company.
 Solo travelers typically make up about half of our small groups.
 With curiosity at the center of our experiences, there’s a natural camaraderie that develops over the course of a trip.
 We have two options for you:

-- Private Room: Have your own room, subject to availability, for a supplemental cost of $460 ($815 if taking the Rajasthan extension).
-When booking, please select the single room package option.
+Private Room: Have your own room, subject to availability, for a supplemental cost of $460 ($815 if taking the Rajasthan extension).
+After booking your trip, please request a private room when you fill out your traveler information form and we’ll add the option to your booking and final balance.

 Our trip begins with a welcome lunch in Chennai on Day 1.
 We recommend you arrive in Chennai the day before so you can settle in at the hotel and meet our guide and group in the lobby in time for lunch.
 Our trip concludes in Madurai, in the afternoon on Day 8.
 If leaving Madurai directly after the trip, we recommend departing in the evening on Day 8.
 If you’d like to continue on for our three-day extension in Rajasthan, the flight to Delhi also departs in the evening on Day 8.
 The extension concludes during the morning of Day 12 in Jaipur.